Gastric Bypass Surgery

-However, gastric bypass surgery does includes some aspects that may be considered complications.
-Problems with gastric bypass surgery include syndromes such as “dumping,” malabsorption of nutrients and sometimes an excessive amount of weight loss.
+However, this gastric bypass procedure does includes some aspects that may be considered complications.
+Problems with this surgery include syndromes such as “dumping,” malabsorption of nutrients and sometimes an excessive amount of weight loss.

-Also, gastric bypass surgery appears to have a relatively high complication rate of approximately 5%.
+Also, this surgery appears to have a relatively high complication rate of approximately 5%.

 Between 200 and 300 gastric bypass procedures are performed per year around Australia.
 The majority of gastric surgery patients are able to achieve around an 85% loss of their excess body weight.

 The Gastric Bypass procedure is also typically a preferred treatment option, when Revision Weight Loss Surgery is required, e.g. when the Gastric Band or Gastric Sleeve operation failed to result in adequate weight loss for the patient.